4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/08.3-Sum-all-items/README.md

 + Loop the entire array inside of the function.

-+ On every loop add the value of each item into the `total`. variable.
++ On every loop add the value of each item into the `total` variable.

 + Return the `total` variable (outside of the loop but inside of the function).